knuxify/pyBotB/docs/usage/data_classes.rst

 basic data structures of BotB.
 These classes are returned by the BotB API functions.

-.. currentmodule:: pybotb.botb
+.. currentmodule:: pybotb.types

-.. automodule:: pybotb.botb
+.. automodule:: pybotb.types
    :members:
-   :exclude-members: BotB, BotBHacks